Photo: Dulcimers, Autoharp Pinelands Folk Music Center

 Meetings and Programs

-We hold our meetings in St. Paul's Lutheran Church in Hainesport NJ, on the first Tuesday of each month from September through June.
+We hold our business meetings on the first Tuesday of each month from September through June.
 Our meetings are usually brief and are followed by a program or jam session.
-Occasionally, we'll sponsor a special event, a performer, pot luck social or an open stage, where all members are invited to perform.
-Meetings usually start at 7:00 PM, but may be rescheduled or started earlier if a special event is planned.
+Occasionally we will sponsor a special event, a performer, pot luck social or an open stage, where all members are invited to perform.
+Meetings start at 7PM and are held at the Saint Paul Lutheran Church Study House, 910 Marne Highway, Hainesport, NJ 08036.

 Jam Sessions

+Membership dues are paid annually in January and are $15.00 for an individual, or $25.00 for a family.
 An individual membership covers one person who is 18 years of age or older.
-A family membership includes two adults residing in the same household who are 18 years of age or older, and any children under age 18 who are residents of the same household.
-A subscription membership is available, and covers the cost of the monthly newsletter only.
+A family membership includes two adults residing in the same household who are 18 years of age or older, and any children under 18 who are residents of the same household.

 11 White St. in Mill Race Village, Mt.
 Holly NJ 08126 Phone: 609-518-7600